Consensys/doc.teku/docs/HowTo/Migrate-Database.md

 1. If teku is running correctly, remove the `beacon.old` directory from the [`--data-path`](../Reference/CLI/Subcommands/Migrate-Database.md#network) directory.

 If migration fails, resolve any issues and retry.
-Contact us on the [Teku Discord channel] if you need help resolving issues.
+Contact support on the [Teku Discord channel] if you need help resolving issues.

 ## Manual migration